Respiratory Therapy Instructor

 The list of essential functions is not exhaustive and may be supplemented.

-- Associate degree from an institution accredited by a regional or national accrediting body recognized by the USDE or training from an otherwise recognized training entity (e.g., hospital-based program) in Respiratory Therapy or training from an institution located outside of the United States and its territories in Respiratory Therapy OR
+- Associate degree from an accredited Respiratory Therapy program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA) or training from an otherwise recognized training entity (e.g., hospital-based program) in Respiratory Therapy OR

 - A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Respiratory Therapy program.